liam-xue/UofTCourtBooking/README.md

 1. ConfirmBooking not implemented correctly.
 2. Notify user when input text file is incorrect -- not yet implemented.

-For more issues and bugs please contact Liam Xue.
+For more issues and bugs please contact Liam.